chili-chips-ba/openCologne/4.Advanced--3--FM-Transmitter/README.md

 make all
 ```

-You will need an antenna at the dedicated pin in the constraint file.
-It can be any pin you want and the antenna can be a piece of loose wire, or even a jumper wire.
-And, of course, you will need a FM receiver to test your FM Transmitter.
+You will need to attache an antenna to the designated pin in the constraint file.
+It can be any pin you want, and the antenna can be a piece of loose wire, or even a jumper wire.
+And, of course, you will need an FM Receiver to listen to the beeps from your FM Transmitter.

 ## Hear for yourself